Things to do

 Distance: 8km return from park entrance

-Details: the road to the lookout passes through sandstone heath and large deposits of lateritic stone litter the landscape.
+Details: Pass by a landscape of sandstone heath plant communities and large deposits of lateritic stone on the way to Sawpit Gorge lookout.
 The drive can be particularly picturesque when the parks’ native plants are in flower—from May to September.
-Sawpit Gorge is the headwaters of the Warrigal Creek system, which flows into the Cape and then Burdekin rivers.
+Sawpit Gorge is the headwaters of the Warrigal Creek system, which flows into the Cape River and then the mighty Burdekin River.

 Poison Valley